When You Reach Out… And It Doesn’t Land -

 Shopping.

-But you also lose the one who laughed with you daily.
+But more importantly, I lost the one who laughed with me daily.

 Who made sure there was fun inside routine.

-Who celebrated your strengths and softened your edges.
+Who celebrated my strengths and softened my edges.

 In my experience, grief unfolds in layers.